top of page

 ABOUT

-I am a visual artist living in a narrowboat on the frequently flooding Bristol Avon.
-My studio is at Spike Island, Bristol with my four-legged studio assistant Harry and where I am also a studio rep.
+I am a visual artist with a studio at Spike Island, Bristol I share with my four-legged studio assistant Harry.

 Support (2022/4) includes Arts Council DYCP, Spike Studios bursary, Ideas Exchange funding from The Brigstow Institute, University of Bristol and a West of England Visual Arts Alliance R&D bursary.